Connecting Bundles

 field = "your_first_artifact"

 name = "A human friendly name.
-This is the artifact for ${var.md_metadata.name_prefix}"
+This is the resource for ${var.md_metadata.name_prefix}"

 artifact = jsonencode({